 Use these computer security tips to help protect your computer and your personal information.

-What you can to avoid, detect and get rid of viruses and spyware.
+What you can do to avoid, detect and get rid of viruses and spyware.

 Wi-Fi hotspots — like the ones in coffee shops, airports, and hotels — are convenient, but they often aren’t secure.
 Use these tips to help protect your personal information.